Thomas Sancaster appears to have been born In Penrith, Cumberland around 1820. No information regarding

 Rabbit Banks and Pipewellgate for the next twenty years.
 In the 1861 census they were still living at Rabbit Banks and by

-then the older son Robert had left home and he does not appear on the census return.
-He appaers to have joined the army.
+then the older son Robert had left home and he does not appear on the census return and he appears to have joined the army.

 See http://www.gateshead.gov.uk/ls/pipewell.htm for images of the area.

-By 1866 the family seems to have moved to Newcastle upon Tyne, Thomas and Elizabeths where their final child
+By 1866 the family seems to have moved to Newcastle upon Tyne, where Thomas and Elizabeth's final child

 John is born in December 1865